Refresher: GLMs and What They Actually Estimate

 • \(\beta_0\) is the intercept and is the only parameter in the model.
 Because there are no other covariates in this model, \(\beta_0\) estimates the average probability of detecting fish (on the logit scale).

-If you want a reminder of what the logit link function is, check out this video:
+If you want an explainer of what the logit link function is, check out this old COVID era video:

 Let’s fit the GLM (note that fish ~ 1 is just how you specify a model without any covariates in R):